Track any package worldwide

 Overall, the domestic shipment delivery process involves several stages and requires coordination between the shipping company, the sender, and the recipient.

-What messages do you get when tracking a shipment?
+What status updates do you get when tracking a shipment?

 background